plp13/qman/README.md

 ## Contributing
 If you wish to contribute to the program's development, clone the [devel](https://github.com/plp13/qman/tree/devel) branch:

+> **:question: It doesn't work on my non-Linux O/S (MacOS, FreeBSD, etc.)**

+Qman is specific to Linux, built upon the GNU `man` toolchain.
+Ports to other operating systems are possible.
+However, they'd most probably require a non-trivial amount of effort.
+They'd also need to be done as separate forks.

 ```
 $ git clone -b devel https://github.com/plp13/qman qman